LimePoint/opschain/docs/docker_development_environment.md

 EOF
 ```

 If your actions rely on [OpsChain context](reference/context.md) values, include the required values in a "context" section in the file.
-Eg.
+E.g.

 ```text
 {